 Parking Improvements - Reduce storm water runoff by utilizing LID techniques in parking areas.
 By creating a vegetated infiltration trench within an island of the parking lot, it captures, treats, and reduces peak flows of storm water runoff.
 The trench, which is made of no. 57 stone, geotextile fabric, mulch, and plantings, promote infiltration back into the ground and treat excess runoff prior to downstream release.

 Reducing Campus Water Waste and Consumption - Reduce water use through several strategies—from low-flow showerhead giveaways to conservation website with water conservation tips.
-Showerheads use 1.5 gallons per minute and will each save an estimated 7,300 gallons of water annually.
+Low-flow showerheads use 1.5 gallons per minute and will each save an estimated 7,300 gallons of water annually.
 In order to reduce unnecessary water waste, decrease campus and facilities water consumption including stopping the use of most automatic irrigation systems, using timers, reducing the watering of its fields from 36 minutes to 6 minutes, and installing drought tolerant landscaping.
-Stop washing vehicles, except for windows which need to remain clean for safety, in order to save water.
+Stop washing vehicles, except for windows that need to remain clean for safety, in order to save water.

 Rainwater Harvesting – Innovative rainwater harvesting system that will pay for itself, providing water for flushing toilets, as well as for irrigating the native fauna.
 Water reduction features include: a water collection and reuse system that eliminates a permanent irrigation system by using native, drought-resistant species in the landscaping, and an 8,000-gallon system that collects rainwater from a rooftop storm drain and stores it for reuse in flushing toilets.